A Heretics Guide to Musicianship

 Kevin Noe and Lindsay Kesselman, Directors

-Avaloch Farm Music Institute is delighted to announce a musical partnership with the Pittsburgh New Music Ensemble, to provide an intense retreat designed for musicians seeking to improve their relationship with music through score study, interpretation, creative linking with other art forms, rehearsal planning and technique, leadership, and physical gesture.
+Avaloch Farm Music Institute is delighted to continue its musical partnership with Kevin Noe, Lindsay Kesselman, and the Pittsburgh New Music Ensemble, to provide an intense retreat designed for musicians seeking to improve their relationship with music through score study, interpretation, creative linking with other art forms, rehearsal planning and technique, leadership, and physical gesture.
 All interested musicians are all welcome to apply regardless of their principal instrument, voice type, or professional focus.

 For more information, and to sign up for the workshop, reach out to the Heretics: